Letter 525 tells you the proposed results of an IRS audit and how much you’ll owe. You have 30 days to appeal if you don’t agree with the changes.

 What if I don’t know whether I should accept the proposed change?

 If you don’t know whether you should accept the proposed change, talk to a tax professional as soon as possible.
-You only have 30 days to give your response to the IRS.
+You only have 30 days to give your response to the IRS (that’s why Letter 525 is called a 30-day letter).
 The clock starts when you get your letter not when you hire a tax professional.
 If you wait until the last minute, a tax professional may not have enough time to give you the assistance that you need.

 What if I agree with the changes on the IRS notice?